Val's Blog - Are We Living in Troubled Epistemological Times?

 I’d never thought of this definition for our uncertain era.
 However, now that it’s been pointed out to me, this may be an appropriate tag line for our current times.
 Perhaps something like 2020: Living, Learning, and Laughing in Troubled Epistemological Times.

 According to the Stanford Encyclopedia of Philosophy, “the term “epistemology” comes from the Greek words “episteme” and “logos”.
 “Episteme” can be translated as “knowledge” or “understanding” or “acquaintance”, while “logos” can be translated as “account” or “argument” or “reason”.
-So, therefore, (according to Merriam-Webster) epistemology is the study or a theory of the nature and grounds of knowledge especially with reference to its limits and validity.
+So, therefore, (according to Merriam-Webster) epistemology is the study or a theory of the nature and grounds of knowledge, especially regarding its limits and validity.

 Harvard historian, Jill Lepore, thankfully does not dive into the definition rabbit hole headfirst.
 Instead, she incorporates good, old-timey, story-telling techniques from radio days at turn of the century in her attempt to find out “Who Killed Truth?”